Sex, Love, and Death in Ancient Peru: Erotic Gallery – Museo Larco

-The provocative artworks of the Austrian expressionist Egon Schiele are not just about exploring the sexuality of women’s and men’s bodies.
+The provocative artworks of the Austrian Expressionist Egon Schiele are not just about exploring the sexuality of human bodies.
 The artist also expresses inner experiences through the pathological body.
 These two aspects of the artist’s oeuvre are united by one term – hysteria.

 Schiele lived at a time when the diagnosis of hysteria was very popular.
-Nowadays, it does not exist as a medical term (it has been replaced with more precisely defined categories), but in the late 19th – early 20th century, hysteria was the dominant term in medicine.
+Nowadays, it does not exist as a medical term (it has been replaced with more precisely defined categories), but in the late 19th to early 20th centuries, hysteria was a popular term in medicine.
 In general, it was considered a women’s disease – a disorder of behavior due to the movement of the uterus inside a woman’s body.
 One of the reasons for these “uterine hardships” was sexual frustration.
 Hysteria revealed itself as excess emotions, convulsions, paralysis, deafness, blindness, fainting, increased sexual activity and other made-up symptoms.

-It is worth noting that for the patriarchal bourgeois Viennese society of the early twentieth century, the manifestation of sexuality, especially of women, was a priori a pathology.
-So when the artists decided to represent sexuality, something considered a pathology at the time, the artists were accused of the creation of pornography.
+It is worth noting that for the patriarchal bourgeois Viennese society of the early 20th century, the manifestation of sexuality, especially of women, was a priori a pathology.
+So when the artists decided to represent sexuality, something considered a pathology at the time, they were accused of the creation of pornography.

 Little by little, twisted bodies began to appear in Schiele’s works, the wracking of hands, elongated limbs, unnatural poses, excessive expressiveness, dramatic eroticism, nervousness, striking contrasts of colors and disturbing proportions.